 Children benefit from their parent's reflection of the effects of their behaviour and need help thinking about what might have worked better, or what they might do in the future.
 But this feedback and guidance can be a difficult pill to swallow for children, just as it is for adults.

-Children who receive reflection, feedback and guidance while also being given the message that their parent is genuinely interesting in respectfully listening to their perspective, their thoughts, feelings and needs are much more willing participants in the process of learning healthy social skills.
+Children listen better when they feel heard.
+Children who receive reflection, feedback and guidance while also being given the message that their parent is genuinely interested in respectfully listening to their perspective, their thoughts, feelings and needs are much more willing participants in the process of learning healthy social skills.

 Because the lack of empathy for their struggles is difficult for a child to deal with, especially if isolated as well as not helped, they're more likely to dissociate (cut off and repress) from those feelings, which begins a habit of numbing uncomfortable emotions which works against the healthy development of love, empathy and emotional and social intelligence.